plasticneko/bulma-templates/README.md

 (UT means I am unhappy with the template and plan on re-doing it at some point)

-[blog-article](https://plasticneko.github.io/bulma-blog-article/) (UT) - article themed blog template
+[blog-article](https://plasticneko.github.io/bulma-blog-article/) (UT) - article-based blog template

 [blog-clean](https://plasticneko.github.io/bulma-blog-clean/) - clean blog template